-Before teaching, I worked as a Nanny for a family in Melbourne.
-I worked at Girton College in the Boarding House before heading to Northern Territory to teach via School of the Air and Correspondence to students in a Mining Town.
+Before teaching, I worked as a Nanny for a family of five busy boys.
+I worked at Girton College in the Boarding House while I was studying at University.
+When I graduated, I travelled to Northern Territory to teach via School of the Air and Correspondence to students in a small mining town.
 I then returned to Bendigo and was employed at Girton Grammar School in its Foundation Year.
 I’ve been here ever since!

 What I Love about Teaching

 I love teaching.
 I love being part of the journey a little person travels.
 I love making a positive difference in a child’s life.
-It’s all I ever wanted to do from when I was old enough to force my sisters and cousins to play “schools” and of course I was always the teacher!
+It’s all I ever wanted to do from when I was old enough to force my sisters and cousins to play “schools” and of course I was always the teacher and yes I had my own bell!
 Seeing students grow, physically, academically and emotionally over the four terms we spend together.
 I love the daily interaction I have with my students.

 There’s a lot of wonderful things about teaching at Girton but one that really comes to mind is being able to travel the whole journey with a child.
 I meet them when they start Prep and then they visit me on the last day of Year 12 so I can sign their shirts….which are slightly bigger 13 years later!